WPRDC/data-guide/docs/faq.md

 5) You can now sort and browse the filtered view.
 6) More importantly, **you can now download the filtered view by clicking the Download button** and then selecting your desired file format.

+Note that you can add more filters.
+Adding more filter values for a given field will combine together all the results of the individual filters (that is, the filters will be ORed together, yielding more records).
+Adding new fields will further filter the results (the filters will be ANDed together, yielding fewer records).

 **Q:** If I'm storing data in an Excel spreadsheet for eventual publication as open data, what Excel data types should I use?
 For instance, if there are monetary values, should I set the cell type to "Currency" (which adds the dollar sign to the cell value) or as some other type?